How to Become a Hospice Nurse

 Step 1: Become a Registered Nurse

-In order to ensure that they are qualified for their role, those who aspire to become hospice nurses begin by becoming a registered nurse.
-This can be done by graduating with an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing.
 Some nurses may decide to invest an additional year to earn a Master of Science in Nursing (MSN), which is increasingly preferred by many healthcare employers.
-After earning your degree you will need to pass the NCLEX-RN exam in order to become a licensed registered nurse in your state.
+After graduating, you'll take the NCLEX-RN exam to gain RN licensure in your state.

 Step 2: Gain 2-3 Years of Experience